vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 ## 8. What is @Published?

 ### Answer:
-@Published is used inside ObservableObject
-to notify SwiftUI when value changes.
+@Published is used inside ObservableObject to notify SwiftUI when the value changes.

 ### Example:
 ```swift